karthickal/posit-oediv/README.md

 * Expose the Google Shopping Ads data as an API so that we can display products for sale to users.
 This will help us become globally available instantly by eliminating the need to partner with e-commerce vendors independently.

 ## About Us

+#### The Development Team

+* Udhaya Kumar - Android Developer
+* Shiddharth Saran - Python Developer
+* Somasundaram M - Machine Learning Engineer
+* Jailany M - React Developer
+* Karthick L - Product

+#### Our Startup

+We are a startup working on improving the "video watch" experience for consumers.
+For information please check - www.posit.tech